adrian-mezei/angular-nest-template/frontend/README.md

 # Frontend <a href="https://www.angular.io" target="blank"><img src="https://raw.githubusercontent.com/angular/angular/master/aio/src/assets/images/logos/angular/angular.png" height="28" alt="Nest Logo" /></a>

 This project is a template for any application that uses [Angular](https://www.angular.io) as a frontend framework.
-This project was generated with [Angular CLI](https://cli.angular.io/) version 11.0.2.
+This project was generated with [Angular CLI](https://cli.angular.io/).

 ## Dependency installation